premshree/pocmon/README.md

 go run main.go
 ```

-# Deploying your bot to Heroku
+# Deploying pocmon to Heroku

 Deploying your bot to Heroku is seamless.